CSCfi/csc-user-guide/docs/apps/julia.md

 using Example
 ```

-**NOTE:** Packages for one version of Julia might not work for another.
+Packages for one version of Julia might not work for another.
 Check the required version number.

-You can find more information about Julia's package manager in its [documentation](https://julialang.github.io/Pkg.jl/v1/).
+You can find more information about Julia's package manager in its [documentation](https://pkgdocs.julialang.org/v1/).

 ### Using environments
-We can manage the dependencies of different Julia projects separately by using a new environment instead of the default environment.
+We can manage the dependencies of different Julia projects separately by using a different environment instead of the default environment.
-The easiest way to use an environment is to use the `--project=<path>` option when starting Julia to activate an environment in the `<path>`.
+The easiest way to use an environment is to use the `--project` option when starting Julia.
-For example, we can use the command `julia --project=.` to start an environment in the current working directory.
+For example, we can use `julia --project=.` to activate an environment in the current working directory.
-If we add a new package, it will be written to the `./Project.toml` file.
+Alternatively, we can use the `Pkg.activate` function.

+We define project metadata and dependencies in `Project.toml` file.
+Adding or removing packages using the package manager manipulates the `Project.toml` file in the active environment.
-Furthermore, the full list of all dependencies will be written to the `./Manifest.toml` file.
+Furthermore, the package manager maintains a full list of dependencies in `Manifest.toml` file.
-Both of these files are created if they don't exist.
+It creates both of these files if they don't exist.

 Let's consider a Julia project structured as follows.